 So, seriously Harper Teen is the best !
 I got this book for .99 on my Kindle over the holiday season.
 Before that, it wasn’t even on my radar , it was just another pretty girl in a pretty dress cover.

-I'm not a big fan of paranmormal romances.
-To me they all tend to be the same and have the similar kind of ugh-inducing female protagonist who doesn't exist outside of the new guy they met.
+I’m not a big fan of paranormal romances.
+To me they all tend to be the same and have a similar kind of ugh-inducing female protagonist who doesn’t exist outside of the new guy they met.
 And while Unearthly falls victim to some of the usual tropes in paranormal romance (new person in school, love interest is dating mean girl, single parent . . .)
 I took a liking to it.

-Unearthly is a slow paced, yet slightly witty story of Clara Gardner, a teenage angel who has just received her purpose--the major responsibility of angels.
+Unearthly is a slow paced, yet slightly witty story of Clara Gardner, a teenage angel who has just received her purpose–the major responsibility of angels.
 She and her family move to Wisconsin for her to put the pieces of her purpose together and of course she gets a few hitches and surprises along the way.